 The practices and methods pursued by Orion as regards community relations, social and political relations, restrictions of competition and corruption are derived from the general principles of Orion's Corporate Governance Manual, according to which the operations of the Orion Group are based on compliance with valid laws and regulations issued there under as well as with ethically acceptable operating principles.
-This is the guiding principle also in the ethical standards determined in the Code of Conduct (www.orion.fi/code-of-conduct) which is to be followed by all Orion units and employees all over the Orion Group.
+This is the guiding principle also in the ethical standards determined in the Code of Conduct which is to be followed by all Orion units and employees all over the Orion Group.
 All community relations are based on open and honest communication, which considers both parties' expectations.

 Orion accepts that reasonable gifts are part of normal business culture within the framework of legislation and ethically acceptable practices.
-The Group's Anti-corruption Policy (www.orion.fi/anti-corruption-policy) unambiguously prohibits Orion's employees from giving or accepting a bribe or any comparable benefit.
+The Anti-corruption Policy obligates all organisations of the Orion Group, unambiguously prohibiting Orion's employees from giving or accepting a bribe or any comparable benefit.

 According to the Donation Policy of the Group, when deciding on donations, it must be confirmed that each donation adheres to applicable laws and regulations and ethically acceptable operating practices.

 Orion's principal channel for influencing political decision-making is via relevant industry associations.